GabeOw/NLP-Analysis-for-Disneyland-Reviews/README.md

 Hong Kong:
 - Park entrance is not well-designed (long waits)
 - Overpriced food and bad quality
-Small park and very few rides, compared to other Disney parks
+- Small park and very few rides (compared to other Disney parks)

 California:
 - Overpriced food
 - Extremely expensive overall
-- A lot of rides are closed (for whatever reason)
+- A lot of rides are closed (for unknown reasons)
 - Huge crowds with long wait times

 Paris: